Arsenic poisoning: Kinetics

-The two forms of inorganic arsenic, reduced (trivalent As(III)) and oxidized (pentavalent As(V)), can be absorbed, and accumulated in tissues and body fluids.
+The two forms of inorganic arsenic, reduced (trivalent As(III)) and oxidized (pentavalent As(V)), can be absorbed and accumulated in tissues and body fluids.
 In the liver, the metabolism of arsenic involves enzymatic and non-enzymatic methylation; the most frequently excreted metabolite (≥ 90%) in the urine of mammals is dimethylarsinic acid or cacodylic acid, DMA(V).
 Dimethylarsenic acid is also known as Agent Blue and was used as herbicide in the American war in Vietnam.

-In humans inorganic arsenic is reduced nonenzymatically from pentoxide to trioxide, using glutathione or it is mediated by enzymes.
-Reduction of arsenic pentoxide to arsenic trioxide increases its toxicity and bio availability, Methylation occurs through methyltransferase enzymes.
-S-adenosylmethionine (SAM) may serve as methyl donor.
-Various pathways are used, the principal route being dependent on the current environment of the cell.
+In humans, inorganic arsenic is reduced nonenzymatically from pentoxide to trioxide, using glutathione, or it is mediated by enzymes.
+Reduction of arsenic pentoxide to arsenic trioxide increases its toxicity and bioavailability.
+Methylation occurs through methyltransferase enzymes.
+S-adenosylmethionine (SAM) may serve as a methyl donor.
+Various pathways are used, the principal route being dependent on the current cellular environment.
 Resulting metabolites are monomethylarsonous acid, MMA(III), and dimethylarsinous acid, DMA(III).